minibul/cv/README.md

 *Oct 2022 - Present*

-SolertGames (backend, web, and mobile applications on iOS and Android)
+SolertGames (web, desktop and mobile applications on iOS and Android)

 Technical Expertise & Efficiency:
-* Authored comprehensive test documentation from scratch, establishing a robust foundation for the project's quality assurance processes.
+* Authored comprehensive test documentation from scratch, establishing a robust foundation for the project's quality assurance processes and knowledge sharing between teams.
 * Employed advanced tools such as Postman, Charles, Devtools and others, facilitating deeper and more efficient testing.
 * Demonstrated proficiency in working with PostgreSQL, ensuring accurate and reliable data testing.
 * Introduced automated testing for the Unity project and the product website.
 This not only enhanced testing efficiency and coverage but also optimized resource allocation by freeing up a manual tester to tackle other critical tasks.